 - Within six month of receiving a final response to your complaint; and

-- No more than six years from the date of act/omission or no more than three years from when you should reasonably have known there was cause for complaint.
+- No more one year from the date of the act or omission being complained about or no more than one year from when the complainant should have realised there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them as follows:

 - Call: 0300 555 0333 between 10.00 to 16.00, Monday to Friday

 - Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ

 What to do if you are unhappy with our behaviour